FragileTech/guide/guide/git_flow/git-flow.md

 Git workflow
 :::

+1. SETUP: Download an online repository using `git clone [url repo]` or start your own local Git repository using `git init`.
+2. BRANCH: Create your safe environment using `git branch [branch-name]`.
+This isolates your local work and allows testing additional features.
+3. STAGE & COMMIT: Stage your recent work using `git add [modified-file]` and save it with `git commit -m "[comment]"`.
+4. SHARE: Time to upload your project.
+Add a Git URL using an alias with `git remote add [alias] [url repo]` in case that your project had been started locally.
+Upload your local branch commits to the remote repository using `git push [alias] [local-branch]`.
+5. REVIEW: Launch a new __Pull Request__ to publicize your modifications and start a reviewing process.
+This opens a discussion with your teammates concerning the correctness of your changes.
+If the proposal succeeds, your modifications will be merged into the main line.
+Reviewers can ask you to include extra adjustments to approve your code.

 ## 1. Open an issue
 We use issues to keep track of the evolution of our software projects.
 We should create an issue